Code-Institute-Submissions/Code-Institute-Project-One/planning/planning.md

 * Home page with sign up button and welcome message
 * List of available implants with detailed information
+* Information about the company, what we do and what we are offering
 * Contact information